apache/pulsar/site2/website/contributing.md

 gh pr create --repo=apache/pulsar --base master --head your-pr-branch --web
 ```

-#### ssh to CI Jobs
+#### SSH to CI Jobs

-The additional benefit of the "Personal CI" is that you get ssh access to the build VMs when the build is running.
+The additional benefit of the "Personal CI" is that you get SSH access to the build VMs when the build is running.
 That is handled by this logic in the pulsar-ci.yaml GitHub Actions workflow file:
 `pulsar/.github/workflows/pulsar-ci.yaml`